Today, you’re going to discover top emotional intelligence activities to help improve low emotional intelligence.

 Are you capable of identifying and handling them?

-Developing your emotional intelligence enables you to know what is going on and help you masterfully handle your own emotions and those of other people.
+Developing your emotional intelligence enables you to know what is going on and helps you masterfully handle your own emotions and those of other people.

 - Emotional Quotient Vs. Intelligence Quotient